-Timing Action Within 9 months of the start date of the Head A Certification audit must be conducted Licence No more than 12 months and 24 months of the last A Surveillance audit must be conducted day of the Certification or Recertification Audit No more than 36 months of the last day of the A Recertification audit must be conducted and Certification or Recertification Audit accepted prior to the department advised Quality Principles Certification expiry date.
+Timing Action Within 9 months of the start date of the Head A Certification Audit must be conducted Licence.
+No more than 36 months from the closing meeting date of the last Certification or Recertification Audit.
+A Recertification Audit must be conducted and accepted prior to the Department advised Quality Principles Certification expiry date.